How to create a wildflower lawn

 You can continue to mow regularly – in effect producing an area of lawn containing plants, such as daisies, that in an ordinary lawn would be considered weeds.

-the summer, when it should be cut to allow spring-flowering plants to grow through and be visible.
+Or you can leave the meadow to grow freely until the end of the summer, when it should be cut to allow spring-flowering plants to grow through and be visible.